 - roles representing your country (such as in national sports teams).

 Assignments cannot be accepted after other students have started receiving feedback on the assignment in question to avoid providing an unfair advantage.
 Extensions are not granted for smaller assignments such as laboratory questions and weekly homework tasks.
 Make-up work is available under certain circumstances, as detailed in information for individual papers.
-Please ask your Demonstrator or the appropriate Administrative Assistant if you require further information.
+Please ask your Demonstrator or the appropriate Administrator Client Services if you require further information.

 NOTE: Extensions are not granted for PSYC 310.
 The procedure is that you hand in your thesis when you can, and you write a letter to the course coordinator asking for waiver of the 10% per day penalty.
 Note that waivers are granted only in exceptional circumstances.